During these uncertain times, how can we help?

 See below to access our COVID-19 Resource Hub, and to explore our growing directory of both COVID-19-specific and virtual volunteering opportunities.

 S.T.A.T.E.--Students Taking Action for Tomorrow's Environment-- offers the local youth an opportunity to connect with organizations within the environmental community.
 This youth volunteer corps aims to empower and educate students by coordinating volunteer events with environmentally minded non-profit organizations, providing a workforce for both short- and long-term projects, ultimately establishing relationships between young individuals and conscious members of their community.
 S.T.A.T.E. will run year-round, perpetually introducing and reinforcing the importance of life-long environmental stewardship into youthful minds.

 Open to students ages 13-18, S.T.A.T.E. provides an opportunity for volunteers to develop self-confidence while socializing with like-minded peers and supporting their community.
 The program aims to supplement young adults' education with hands-on outdoor practices, teaching teens how to grow their own produce, use simple tools for small construction projects, and responsibly interact with the environment.
-A major project that the students will be involved with is the establishment and maintenance of a new experimental garden--Arcadia at Avalon-- growing and harvesting organic produce.
+Our projects have ranged from planting and harvesting organic gardens, building bluebird houses, trail maintenance, pulling invasives, eelgrass restoration, horseshoe crab and terrapin tagging and participating in many festivals.

-Students can apply online at state.avalonparkandpreserve.org; volunteer events run year-round.
-For more information, please visit the website, or contact coordinator Rebecca Kassay at firstname.lastname@example.org or
+Students can apply online at http://state.avalonparkandpreserve.org; volunteer events run year-round.
+For more information, please visit the website, or contact Program Coordinator Kayla Kraker at firstname.lastname@example.org or